 Section 4.3 Suspensions For More Than 180 School Days and Expulsions

 Action taken to permanently deprive a student of the privilege of attending Hawthorn shall be considered expulsion.
 Only the Board may expel a student or suspend a student for more than 180 school days.
-However, the Principal is empowered to handle student violations of school regulations in a manner that will support the maintenance of school discipline and school morale.
-If a student consistently refuses to conform to school policies and regulations, or is responsible for any behavior that endangers other students or substantially disrupts the educational process, the Principal may recommend to the Executive Director that the student be expelled from school.
-The Executive Director will, in turn, notify the Board if the Executive Director is in agreement with the proposal.
+However, the Head of SchoolHead of School is empowered to handle student violations of school regulations in a manner that will support the maintenance of school discipline and school morale.
+If a student consistently refuses to conform to school policies and regulations, or is responsible for any behavior that endangers other students or substantially disrupts the educational process, the Head of Schoolmay recommend to the Board of Directors that the student be expelled from school.
 The Board will be notified and will set a date for the hearing.
 The parents will be notified as well as the student.
-The Board will expect the Principal in each case to be present and make oral and written reports and statements concerning the student's misconduct.
-The number of previous suspensions of the student may be a major factor in the Board's decision to expel or in the Principal's or Executive Director's decision to recommend expulsion.
+The Board will expect the Head of SchoolHead of School in each case to be present and make oral and written reports and statements concerning the student's misconduct.
+The number of previous suspensions of the student may be a factor in the Board's decision to expel or in the Head of SchoolHead of School’s decision to recommend expulsion.
 The applicable procedures are outlined below.

-1. Before recommending to the Board that a student be expelled or suspended for more than 180 school days, the Principal or Executive Director must (a) tell the student, either orally or in writing, what misconduct she is accused of; (b) if the student denies the accusation, explain, either orally or in writing, the facts that form the basis of the proposed suspension/expulsion; and (c) give the student an opportunity to present her version of the incident.
+1. Before recommending to the Board that a student be expelled or suspended for more than 180 school days, the Head of SchoolHead of School must (a) tell the student, either orally or in writing, what misconduct she is accused of; (b) if the student denies the accusation, explain, either orally or in writing, the facts that form the basis of the proposed suspension/expulsion; and (c) give the student an opportunity to present her version of the incident.

-2. If the Executive Director concludes that the student has engaged in misconduct and should be expelled or suspended for more than 180 school days, the procedures described below apply.
+2. If the Head of School concludes that the student has engaged in misconduct and should be expelled or suspended for more than 180 school days, the procedures described below apply.
 In the case of a student with a disability, the procedures will be subject to the procedural safeguards applicable to students with disabilities in accordance with law.

 a.
-The Executive Director will recommend to the Board that the student be expelled or suspended for more than 180 school days.
-The Executive Director may also immediately suspend the student for up to 180 school days.
+The Head of School will recommend to the Board that the student be expelled or suspended for more than 180 school days.
+The Head of School may also immediately suspend the student for up to 180 school days.

 b.
-Upon receipt of the Executive Director's recommendation, the Board will follow the procedures described in the section of this policy dealing with student disciplinary hearings.
+Upon receipt of the Head of School's recommendation, the Board will follow the procedures described in the section of this policy dealing with student disciplinary hearings.

 3. If the student is expelled, she may later apply to the Board for readmission.
 Only the Board can readmit an expelled student.